lbostre/ECE461_Team_Phase_2/README.md

 Each metric is calculated using specific criteria and contributes to the overall NetScore, aiding in the evaluation of open-source modules.

 ## Repository Structure
-.github/workflows/: Contains GitHub Actions workflows. src/: Source code files.
+1. github/workflows/: Contains GitHub Actions workflows.
+2. src/: Source code files.
-.gitignore: Specifies files to be ignored by Git.
+3. gitignore: Specifies files to be ignored by Git.
-README.md: Project documentation.
+4. README.md: Project documentation.
-eslint.config.js: ESLint configuration.
+5. eslint.config.js: ESLint configuration.
-index.ts: Main entry point.
+6. index.ts: Main entry point.
-package-lock.json: Dependency tree.
+7. package-lock.json: Dependency tree.
-package.json: Project metadata and dependencies.
+8. package.json: Project metadata and dependencies.
-run: Execution script.
+9. run: Execution script.
-run.bat: Windows batch execution script. test_cases.txt: Test cases for evaluation. tsconfig.json: TypeScript configuration. types.ts: Type definitions.
+10. run.bat: Windows batch execution script.
+11. test_cases.txt: Test cases for evaluation.
+12. tsconfig.json: TypeScript configuration.
+13. types.ts: Type definitions.

 ## License
 This project is licensed under the GNU LGPLv2.1 License.

+## Acknowledgements
+Special thanks to the ECE461 course instructors and teaching assistants for their guidance and support.